How to automatically respond to confirmations in CLI tools

 ?
 Do you want to apply the migration?
 (Y/n)

-So how could you answer that question when it's not you running this command but the CI environment.
+How could you answer this question when it's not you running this command but a potential CI environment.

 My colleage Stephan had a cool solution.
 He responded that the unix command